chrober/lms-blissmixer/ALGORITHMS.md

 # Mixing Algorithms

-BlissMixer supports three algorithms for selecting tracks similar to the current seed tracks.
+BlissMixer supports three runtime algorithms for selecting tracks similar to the current seed tracks, plus an optional learned-matrix extension for the adaptive weighting path.
 Each uses the same 23 audio features extracted by [bliss](https://lelele.io/bliss.html) (1× Tempo, 7× Timbre, 2× Loudness, 13× Chroma) but differs in how similarity is measured and candidates are found.